xi/datahorror/content/guide.md

 -   Players have finished the game when they find the completed data management plan.
 If a prize is involved, verify that they have reached that page.
--   There is no formal record of when a team completes the game (but see the note below about the team-registration version).
-In a live event, a team can shout out when they have finished.
-Facilitators can, however, give more specific instructions to provide proof that the game was completed, and a time-stamp if that is relevant: tell participants in advance that they should take a screenshot when they escape so that they can prove that they have completed the game.
-If you are awarding a prize for the fastest team, the file will include a timestamp in the metadata, or you can ask them to make sure that the computer screen's clock is on the screenshot to prove the moment of escape.
+-   In a live event, a team can shout out when they have finished.
+    Facilitators can give more specific instructions to provide proof that the game was completed.
+If relevant, you can tell participants that they should take a screenshot of the data management plan so that they can prove that they have completed the game.
+If you are awarding a prize for the fastest team, the data management plan contains a time stamp.

 ## Solutions